 A PRACTICAL GUIDE FOR HOW TO MANAGE YOUR METRICS

-Organizations depend on metrics for their business.
-The question is, are they helping people do the right things?
-Or, encouraging them to overreact to every uptick, downturn, and change?
+Every organization depends on metrics.
+The question is whether those metrics are helping people do the right things — or encouraging them to overreact to every uptick, downturn, and change.

 In other words, reacting to noise.

-Noise is present in every metric.
-But, it’s our reaction to noise that causes waste and stress.
-Too often, people don’t recognize this.
+Every metric contains noise.
+But it’s our reaction to noise that causes waste and stress — and too often, people don’t recognize this.

 Like feeling stuck on a rollercoaster you no longer enjoy.

-We do and explain things that don’t help us improve.
-At the cost of doing things that do.
-No need to be jittery about every change in a metric.
-Not by a long shot.
+We spend time doing and explaining things that don’t help us improve — at the cost of doing things that do.

 So you can…

-Learn how to identify meaningful signals in a metric.
-To respond just right.
+Learn how to identify meaningful signals in a metric — and respond just right.

 Or perhaps, not at all.